Marc Jacobs: Early life and education

-Jacobs was born to a non-observant Jewish family in New York City.
-When he was seven, his father, an agent at the William Morris Agency, died.
+Jacobs was born to a secular Jewish family in New York City.
+When he was six, his father, an agent at the William Morris Agency, died.
 His mother, who remarried three times, was, according to Jacobs, "mentally ill" and "didn't really take care of her kids."
 As a teenager, he went to live with his paternal grandmother on the Upper West Side, in an apartment in the Majestic on Central Park West.

-Jacobs grew up in Teaneck, New Jersey and attended Teaneck High School.
+Jacobs grew up in Teaneck, New Jersey, and attended Teaneck High School.

+He developed a passion for fashion at a young age.
 He attended the High School of Art and Design and studied at Parsons School of Design in New York.
 While at Parsons in 1984, he won the Perry Ellis & Chester Weinberg Gold Thimble Award, and Design Student of the Year.
 In 1987, he became the youngest designer ever to receive the Council of Fashion Designers of America's Perry Ellis Award for New Fashion Talent.
 He also won the Women's Designer of the Year award from the Council of Fashion Designers of America in 1993.